Timekeepers Square, Salford

 Adding to the heritage of the conservation area, Timekeepers Square has won numerous awards:

-- Manchester Society of Architects Awards 2017 – Winner Best Built Residential Project
+- Manchester Society of Architects Awards 2017: Winner of Best Multiple Residential

 Contributing to and helping the local community, we donated some paving materials to the Cathedral School of St Peter and St John which were utilised to create a new parking bay for the school minibus.
 At the adjacent St Philip’s Church, we relocated some salvaged park benches, stabilised railings and replaced some failed roofing felt to the basement of the church.